 A partial payment can’t stop repossession, and there’s no grace period after one missed payment.
 For the most part, car finance companies can legally repossess your vehicle even if your payment is a day late.
 In some cases, you will receive a warning, but you are not guaranteed one.

 My overall advice is to take a lesson from this year’s NBA Finals MVP.
 If a professional athlete who made more than $23 million this past season is able to survive without a luxury vehicle, so can you.

 If you’re already dealing with financial trouble due to an expensive car, it’s not too late.
+As a well respected bankruptcy law firm Memphis, TN counts on, we can help guide you through your financial difficulties.
 I’m a Memphis bankruptcy lawyer who can help you consolidate your debts into an affordable repayment plan.